22f200095/BDM-Capstone-Project/README.md

 # Capstone Project for Business Data Management

-> Please do not copy or modify this, only for you to submit as your own!
+> Please do not copy or modify this, only for you to submit as your own! \n
 > You will be flagged by the plagiarism checker and your submissions will be rejected or worse.
 > You have been warned!!